How to start a cinema

 • Grade II* are particularly important buildings of more than special interest

 There are over 370,000 list entries currently protected by listing, and of those by far the majority – over 92% – are Grade II.
 Grade I and II* buildings may be eligible for Historic England grants for urgent major repairs.
-Currently there are about 150 listed cinema buildings in England although a number do not operate as cinemas any longer.
+Currently there are about 200 listed cinema buildings in the UK, though some are no longer in operation as cinemas.
+The Cinema Theatre Association has a helpful breakdown on its website.

 How to get a building listed

-Requests for individual buildings to be spot-listed can be made to The Secretary of State for Culture, Media and Sport at any time although priority treatment will be given to those which are under threat.
+Requests for individual buildings to be spot-listed can be made to the Secretary of State for Culture, Media and Sport at any time, though priority will be given to those under threat.
 It is important to draw attention to any new evidence which may explain why the building’s special interest has previously been overlooked.
 It is best for all involved if buildings are assessed for possible listing before planning permission has been granted for redevelopment, since last minute listing can cause difficulties and additional expense if it takes place without warning.
 The thematic listing programme is designed to help reduce this risk.

 What is the procedure?

-Requests to list buildings should be sent to Historic England, full information including application form guidance notes are on the Historic England website.
+Requests to list buildings should be sent to Historic England.
+Full information including application form guidance notes are available on their website.
 As well as your reasons for wanting the building listed, you should include:

-• a location plan showing, wherever possible, the position of any other listed buildings nearby
+• A location plan showing (where possible) the position of any other listed buildings nearby

-• any information about the building, e.g. date built
+• Information about the building, e.g. date of construction

-• the daytime telephone number of the owner or his or her agent who may be able to give access to the building for an inspection.
+• Contact details for the owner or his/her agent for access to the building for an inspection.

 Historic England and the Department for Culture, Media and Sport (DCMS) aim to complete the whole process within five months.